mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

  12. The hnadler for TCP (tcp_rcv()) and UDP (udp_rcv()) are the most common cases.
 Similarly to the previous step, some L4 header processing is done and it is passed to the next layer.
  13. Finally the process waiting for the data through the invokation of read(), recvfrom() or recvmsg() is woken up, and will copy the data from the connection's queue.

-NAPI was devised to increase the efficiency of packet processing (which would otherwise quickly hit some theoretical CPU limits for 1Gbit and higher networks), by reducing the overhead of running the whole IRQ cycle for every packet received.
+NAPI was devised to increase the efficiency of packet processing (which would otherwise quickly hit some theoretical CPU limits for 1Gbit and higher networks), by reducing the overhead of running the whole IRQ routines for every packet received.
 As shown above, the basic idea is after processing the first packet, to disable subsequent interrupts and instead actively poll the network card RX ring buffer for new packets.

-## General Approach
+## General Approach to Network Troubleshooting

 A ton has been written on the matter and arguably many methods and techniques may compete to be proven effective under specific circumstances.
-But firstly it has to be acknowledged that even if one strives to abide to a method as much as possible, the complexity of modern software systems makes the process not precisely deterministic, and that at the time there is critical impact the expert may choose the tools that her/his experience is dicating in order to address the problem first in the fastest manner, and then chase the root cause.
-With that said, I personally find Google SRE Guide Troubleshooting section quite comprehensive[^1] and references the hypothetico-deductive model as proposed method, which is basically, observing, creating an hypothesis, creating predictions on that hypothesis and put it to test.
-While from a logical standpoint this is obviously flawed with positive confirmation/reinforcement of the hypothesis, in the empirical world is the way to go.
-But hey, there are many other sources for methodologies too.
+Firstly it has to be acknowledged that even if one strives to abide to any given method as much as possible, the complexity of modern software systems makes the process not precisely deterministic, and that at the time there is critical impact the expert may choose the tools that her/his experience is dicating in order to address the problem first in the fastest manner, and then chase the root cause.

+With that said, I personally find Google SRE Guide Troubleshooting section quite comprehensive[^1] and references the hypothetico-deductive model (which is no less than the scientific method) as proposed path.
+In essence, observing, creating an hypothesis, creating predictions based on that hypothesis, and put them to test.
+While from a logical standpoint this is obviously flawed with positive confirmation/reinforcement of the hypothesis, in the empirical world is one way to go.
+There are many other sources for methodologies too.
 There are techniques exclusive to root cause analysis like the simple _5 whys_, _RPR_, and other covered by _Problem Management_ domain in _ITILv3_ literature.

 The second point that has to be acknowledged is that no matter what technique it is, there is a common ground for all.
 Most agree that a thorough observation and data gathering has to take place first.
 Which is what I am going to focus on in the following section.